This post was last updated on July 2nd, 2020 at 01:05 pm

 - What is the maximum weight the ladder will need to bear?

-- Will the ladder be used indoors, outdoors or both?
+- Will you use the ladder indoors, outdoors, or both?

 - Where are you going to store the ladder when it’s not in use?